Learner First Model Part 10

 Only when your data is watertight will you be able to truly scale training.

 Refer back to your learner pathways and ask yourself what tools you could be adding to your training process to help scale.
 For example, you may require learners to book an in-person session with a trainer at some point in your program.
-Can you leverage a meeting booking tool, such as Calendly, to help scale your booking process?
+Can you leverage a meeting scheduling tool, such as Calendly, to help scale your booking process?

 For example, you may be running a training program to improve emotional intelligence within your organization.
 Why not capture your learners’ emails and re-engage them with an email drip campaign that allows them to self-enroll in short courses to deepen their knowledge and ensure retention of knowledge?